The Berkeley Box is a living musical instrument and each has its own unique sound.

 CUSTOMIZING

-1. SNARES: The most popular option, the Berkeley Box snare System is state-of-the-art,
+1. SNARES ARE NOW STANDARD: The Berkeley Box snare System is state-of-the-art,

 A taller or shorter box may be desired to suit an individual's body-type or playing style.